oleks/git-ready-to-deploy/README.md

 ## Build

-To ensure proper accreditation to this repository, and reduce code duplication, `gitsync.sh` is generated from [its m4 template](gitsync.m4).
+To ensure proper accreditation to this repository, and reduce code duplication, `gitsync.sh` is generated from [an m4 template](gitsync.m4).
 Simply type `make` to build it.